-The Technical Delegate is specifically required to measure all courses to ensure they are of the indicated distances.
+The Technical Delegate is specifically required to measure all courses with a mechanical wheel to ensure they are of the indicated distances.
 The Technical Delegate must be able to inspect the courses early enough to allow for modifications to be made.